 RFID stands for radio-frequency identification.
 A RFID tag is a microchip that stores information that can be read from a distance by a special device called a reader or interrogator.
 RFID tags are now found in some passports, driver’s licenses, employee and university identification cards and credit cards.

 While the use of RFID is hard to avoid in the modern world, there are some valid concerns about the safety of your information being kept on a RFID.
 The RFID tags in some of these cards can be read from up to 10m away.
-This potentially puts RFID carriers at the risk of identify theft.
+This potentially puts RFID carriers at the risk of identity theft.

 Being on the safe side when it comes to protecting your personal information can never hurt.
 It is a particularly good idea to take steps in protecting yourself if you are travelling overseas, as this is when you are most commonly at risk of RFID scanners.